openkruise/kruise/docs/tutorial/sidecarset.md

     If you are running Kubernetes locally, to view the sidecar guestbook, navigate to `http://localhost:4000`.

 * **Remote Host:**
-    To view the sidecar guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `kubectl get services` output.
+    To view the sidecar guestbook on a remote host, locate the external IP of the application in the **IP** column of the `kubectl get services` output.
     For example, run
 ```
 kubectl get svc